Managed Investments, Property Trust & Super Funds

 The Australian Government was one of the first countries in the world to be a signatory of the ‘UN Convention on the Rights of Persons with Disabilities’.
 The Federal Government via the NDIS SDA program have committed $700,000,000.00 annually for the next 20 years to investors who provide specially constructed housing.
 The SDA housing program aims to increase the supply of suitable accessible housing through generous rental subsidy payments.

 Currently, there are over 28,000 Australians with a disability that the NDIS has identified as living in inappropriate accommodation.
 The NDIS SDA funding is to encourage property investors and institutions to build more disabled centric homes.
-Sadly there are also 6,000+ young Australian’s who are currently living in aged care facilities due to a lack of housing options and this number is increasing by 50 young Australians a week.
+Sadly there are also 6,000+ young Australian’s who are currently living in aged care facilities due to a lack of housing options and this number is increasing by 50 young Australians each week.

 This is where you come in.
 By purchasing an NDISP Platinum Plus home you help provide a suitable purpose built home for up to 4 disabled Australians.
 In return, the generous NDIS SDA scheme will pay you returns that exceed 10.5% net depending on the location and exact property type.